 The coasts of the UK and Ireland are beautiful and wild – and there to be explored.
-Coastal walking is a very safe activity most of the time, but it’s important to be aware of the risks.
+Coastal walking is a very safe activity most of the time, but slips and falls from walking and running are the biggest cause of death on our coastlines.
+So, before your next visit, check out our safety tips.

 How to stay safe